Start page

 In 1960, archeologist S.S.
 Chernikov published in Moscow an interesting book "East Kazakhstan in the Bronze Age", in which, based on the archaeological material he had extracted, he expressed "seditious" thoughts: carriers of Andronovo culture, which were considered Iranian-speaking, were rightly called by him as the ancestors of the Turkic peoples.
 Some archeologists, captured by the idea of the Iranian-speaking Andronovites, immediately attacked S.S.
 Chernikov with harsh criticism.
 (LAYPANOV K.T., MIZIEV I.M.
 2010: 6).

-The question arises to the staunch supporters of this view: How could it happen that a large mass of Indo-Europeans was completely disappeared from the face of the earth, even without leaving visible traces in the languages of the local population?
-Even if they were gradually dissolved therein, then, as experience of the Tochars shows, then it should have gone for hundreds of years.
-During this time, immigrants from Europe had to assimilate at least a part of the local population and to impose their own language, since they were the bearers of a higher culture than the inhabitants of Siberia.
-That's what we just see that if the migrants will be recognized as the Turks.
-During the subsequent cross-breeding of the Turks with local population as a result of co-existence together, an uniform anthropological type was arisen with obvious Mongoloid features of many ethnic groups, either kept their Turkic (Yakuts, Tuva, Khakas, Kyrgyz, Kazakhs, etc.), or Mongolic language.
+The question arises to the staunch supporters of this view: How could it happen that a large mass of Indo-Europeans completely disappeared from the face of the earth, even without leaving visible traces in the languages of the local population?
+Even if they were gradually dissolved therein, then, as the experience of the Tochars shows, it should have gone for hundreds of years.
+During this time, immigrants from Europe had to assimilate at least a part of the local population and impose their language, since they were the bearers of a higher culture than the inhabitants of Siberia.
+That's what we just see if the migrants will be recognized as the Turks.
+During the subsequent cross-breeding of the Turks with the local population as a result of co-existence together, a uniform anthropological type was arisen with obvious Mongoloid features of many ethnic groups, either kept their Turkic (Yakuts, Tuva, Khakas, Kyrgyz, Kazakhs, etc.), or Mongolic language.

 See also